 - Being the same regardless of what your ex chooses to do/does.

 - Reaching out when your ex’s responds and when your ex doesn’t respond.

 - Trying to emotionally connect when your ex is receptive and when they’re guarded.

 - Showing your ex you care about them even when you feel they don’t care about you.

 - Staying emotionally calm even when your ex posts things on Facebook that upset you.

 - Making sure your words match your actions.

-The difference is you are more willing to take the risk that’s why you are the one initiating contact, trying to connect, trying to make the relationship work again, and trying to get back together.
 Your ex may not have the same confidence in you and/or in the relationship, that’s why it’s important to provide that emotional safety they need.